Stridsvagn69420/Kagero/docs/specs/Shuriken.md

 A package ID that will be used to name the folder your package resides in.

 ## hash
 The SHA-256 hash value of the data that will be downloaded.
 This will make sure everything was downloaded properly.
-You can ignore this for Git-URLs.
+Use the latest commit hash for Git Packages.

 ## platform
 The OS type the package was built for. `linux` primarily means Linux, but it should be compatible with FreeBSD, OpenBSD, and every other Unix-like systems